spryker-sdk/spryk-src/docs/building_new_spryks.md

 - Prefer usage of basic common sprykes (located in `config/spryk/spryks/Spryker/Common`) for re-usage
 - As mentioned above try not to create the deep hierarchy of spryks
 - Always populate spryks and arguments descriptions
 - Try not to generate unused methods, classes, configs and so on.
-Use conditions to resolve it
+Use `conditions` option to resolve it